stepchowfun/typical/README.md

 ## Code generation

-Each code generator produces a single self-contained source file regardless of the number of schema files.
 The [example projects](https://github.com/stepchowfun/typical/tree/main/examples) demonstrate how to use the code generated for each language.
 The sections below contain some language-specific remarks.

 ### Rust

+- The Rust generator produces a single self-contained source file regardless of the number of schema files.
 - Typical's type system maps straightforwardly to Rust's `struct`s and `enum`s, but with slightly different naming conventions.
 All Typical types are written in `UpperCamelCase` (e.g., `String`), whereas Rust uses a combination of that and `lower_snake_case` (e.g., `u64`).
 Note that Typical's integer types are called `S64` and `U64` ("S" for signed, "U" for unsigned), but the respective types in Rust are `i64` and `u64` ("i" for integer, "u" for unsigned).

 ### JavaScript and TypeScript

+- The TypeScript generator emits one file per schema, mirroring the schema paths, plus a shared `common.ts` file with runtime helpers.
 - The generated code runs in Node.js and modern web browsers.
 Older browsers can be targeted with tools like [Babel](https://babeljs.io/).
 For web applications, it's sensible to [minify](https://en.wikipedia.org/wiki/Minification_\(programming\)) the generated code along with your other application code.
+- The generated code only uses erasable syntax (no namespaces or enums), so it can be run directly by runtimes which strip types such as Node.js.
 - The generated code never uses reflection or dynamic code evaluation, so it works in [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)-restricted environments.
 - Typical's integer types map to `bigint` rather than `number`.
 It's safe to use integers to represent money or other quantities that shouldn't be rounded.
 Typical's `F64` type maps to `number`, as one would expect.
 - The generated functions never throw exceptions when given well-typed arguments.
 The `deserialize` functions can return an `Error` to signal failure, and TypeScript requires callers to acknowledge that possibility.